jharwell/sierra/docs/src/glossary.rst

       - Different random seeds

-   Experimental Run Data
+   Raw Output Data

       A csv/arrow/etc file generated as an output from a single :term:`Experimental Run`.
 It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run.

-   Averaged Experimental Run Data
+   Processed Output Data

       A csv/arrow/etc file generated as from averaging files from multiple :term:`Experimental Runs<Experimental Run>`.
 It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run (i.e., a time series).

+   Data Collation

+      The process of taking a set of user-specified columns from a set of files and putting them into a single file.
+Comes in two flavors:

+      - Taking one column per :term:`Experiment` in the :term:`Batch
+        Experiment`.

+      - Taking one column per :term:`Experimental Run` in an :term:`Experiment`.

+      For use in deliverable generation.
+See
+      :ref:`dataflow/stage3/intra-collate` and
+      :ref:`dataflow/stage4/inter-collate` for more information.

-   Collated Experimental Run Data
+   Collated Output Data

-      A csv/arrow/etc file created by SIERRA during stage 3.
-Collated files contain a set columns, one per :term:`Experiment` in the :term:`Batch Experiment`.
-Each column is the captured value of a *single* column within an :term:`Experimental Run Output File`.
-This is to capture a specific aspect of the behavior of the swarm within a batch experiment, for use in graph generation.
+      A csv/arrow/etc file created by SIERRA during stage 3/4 via :term:`Data Collation`.
+See :ref:`dataflow/stage3/intra-collate` and
+      :ref:`dataflow/stage4/inter-collate` for more information.

    Summary .csv